 This mouse has a right-handed shape with a fairly tall hump towards the back of the mouse.
 Its shape is well-suited to support a claw or a palm grip for most hand sizes, but if you have smaller hands, you'll likely find the front side button hard to reach, or if you have extra-large hands, your fingers will extend past the front of the mouse.

-If you're looking for an alternative with a similar right-handed shape that's slightly longer yet still very accommodating for smaller hands, check out the Logitech G PRO X SUPERLIGHT 2 DEX.
+If you're interested in an alternative with a similar right-handed shape that's a bit longer but still comfortable for smaller hands, consider the Logitech G PRO X SUPERLIGHT 2 DEX, or for larger hands, the Razer DeathAdder V4 Pro.

-If you're interested in a smaller LAMZU mouse with a symmetrical shape that's more accommodating to other grip types, check out the LAMZU MAYA.
+If you're interested in a smaller LAMZU mouse with a symmetrical shape that's more accommodating to other grip types, check out the LAMZU MAYA or the Fnatic x LAMZU MAYA 8K.

 You can connect to this mouse wirelessly with its included 2.4 GHz USB receiver.
 LAMZU also offers a 4K and an 8K Dongle, which allows you to increase the polling rate up to 4000Hz or 8000Hz respectively, but it's sold separately.
 It has a rechargeable battery that LAMZU claims has up to 80 hours of charge at 1000Hz and up to 40 hours of charge at 4000Hz.